 Mutual of Omaha is a reputable company that offers disability insurance in addition to its life insurance products.
-It’s wide range of disability products carry a reputation for strong claims service, but might not be the best fit for high-income earners.
+Its disability department is known for its strong claims service, but might not be the best fit for high-income earners.

 - Large range of disability products, including short-term disability

 - One of the few companies to offer accident disability coverage